symblai/symbl-docs/python-sdk/telephony-api.md

 ## Credential Handling

-Symbl.ai's Python SDK simplifies the credential handling by allowing you either to add your credentials directly to the connection method's calls or else through a separate file saved to your execution directory.
+The Python SDK simplifies the credential handling by allowing you to either add your credentials directly to the connection method's calls or else through a separate file saved to your execution directory.

 To add your credentials directly to the connection method's calls, add the following line: